Toofifty/easy-giantsfoundry/README.md

     * Orange = one action or temperature change remaining
     * Cyan = Click tool again for bonus progress
 - Highlights Kovac, Crucible, and Mould Jig when relevant
+- Highlights waterfall/lava pool when temperature is wrong

 ## Contributors